-toasting friendship eggplant ricotta rigatoni, veal prosciutto and sage, torta caprese
+toasting friendship eggplant ricotta rigatoni, veal prosciutto and sage, spinach with garlic, torta caprese

 The first time I served this menu was for a couple who had just moved to San Francisco.
 Having only met them just a few times, I wanted a menu that had interesting ingredients but was approachable, slightly different and delicious.